Alisa-Popovuch/To-Do-List/README.md

 ---

-## 📱 Mobile Friendly / Responsive
+## 📱 Responsive Design

-All projects are fully responsive and optimized for:

-- Desktop
-- Tablet
-- Mobile

-This means layouts, menus, and interactive elements adapt to different screen sizes, ensuring a smooth experience on phones and tablets.
+This To‑Do List app is mobile‑friendly and optimized for different screen sizes.
+The user interface adjusts automatically for desktop, tablet and smartphone.

 ---